harshilLakhani22/nextbase_task/README.md

 ## Development Notes

-- Use absolute paths in UPLOAD_PATH for reliable file access
+- Use absolute paths in UPLOAD_PATH for reliable file access (local dev only)
 - The worker processes both images and videos differently
 - Thumbnails are generated as 128x128 WebP format
 - Frontend receives real-time updates via Socket.IO
 - Files are served from a shared volume in Docker setup

+## Docker Makefile Shortcuts

+- `make up` — Build and start all services
+- `make down` — Stop and remove all services
+- `make build` — Build all images without starting

 ## License